 Example Request

-$curl -X POST https://inference.runautomat.com/api/extract \
+$curl -X POST https://studio.runautomat.com/api/extract \

-> -H "Authorization: Bearer atmt_sk_live_xxxxxxxxxxxxx" \
+> -H "Authorization: Bearer ak_xxxxxxxxxxxxx" \

 > -F "extractorId=ext_abc123" \